ideopunk/tonal-distancing/README.md

 OPTIONS:
-    -l, --lookahead <Buffer Length>    Set how far ahead to check [default: 50] -s, --stopwords <Stop Words>       Include a path to a line-break-separated text file of words to ignore.
-A default list is included.
+    -l, --lookahead <Buffer Length>    Set how far ahead to check [default: 50] -r, --response <Response Type>     Optional output specification. [values: "raw" | "formatted"] [default:
+                                       "formatted"]
+    -s, --stopwords <Stop Words>       Optional personal stop-word list.
+Accepts a comma-separated list, or a file path to a line-separated list.
+If not provided, a default list is used

 ARGS:
-    <path>    Name of file
+    <source>    Content to evaluate.
+Accepts a file path or a string
 ```